mcclatchy/mccelections/readme.md

 # What is mccelections?

-`mccelections` is a Django application that can be used for any of the automated or manual election result-related purposes:
+mccelections is a Django application that can be used for any of the following election result-related tasks:

 * ingesting AP election results using the [Elex API wrapper](https://github.com/newsdev/elex)
 * ingesting results that have been hand-keyed or scraped into a Google Sheet (Google Sheets can parse HTML, XML and other structured data formats simply by setting up the proper formula)